-- Election of Directors: Directors are elected by a plurality of the votes of the shares present in person electronically or by proxy and entitled to vote on the election of directors.
-As a result, abstentions and broker non-votes have no effect on the election of directors. - All other Matters (ratification of Deloitte & Touche LLP as the Company's independent registered public accounting firm and the approval of the amendment and restatement of the 2003 Stock Option Plan): Stockholder approval of all other matters requires the affirmative vote of a majority of the shares present in person, electronically or represented by proxy and entitled to vote on the respective matters.
-Shares voted to abstain on such matters will be treated as entitled to vote on such matters and will have the same effect as "no" votes.
-Broker non-votes will have no effect on the vote for these matters.
+- Election of Directors and Advisory Vote on the Frequency of the Executive Compensation Advisory Vote: The election of directors and the advisory vote on the frequency of holding the executive compensation advisory vote will be decided by a plurality of the votes.
+The three director nominees receiving the most votes will be elected, and the option of every year, every two years or every three years receiving the most votes will be the preferred frequency of the stockholders.
+Abstentions and broker non-votes have no effect on these matters. - All other Matters (ratification of Deloitte & Touche LLP as the Company's independent registered public accounting firm, advisory vote on executive compensation and the approval of the 2011 Stock Incentive Plan): Stockholder approval of all other matters requires the votes cast affirmatively exceed the votes cast negatively on the respective matters.
+Shares voted to abstain on such matters and broker non-votes are not counted as votes cast affirmatively or negatively and will have no effect on the vote for these matters.

 The term "broker non-votes" refers to shares held by a broker in street name that are present by proxy but are not voted pursuant to rules prohibiting brokers from voting on non-routine matters without instructions from the beneficial owner of the shares.
 Broker non-votes on non-routine matters are not counted as entitled to vote on a matter in determining the number of affirmative votes required for approval of the matter but are counted as present for quorum purposes.
 Of the proposals to be considered at the Annual Meeting, only the ratification of the selection of independent registered public accountants is considered to be a routine matter on which brokers may vote without instructions from beneficial owners.
-The election of directions is considered a non-routine matter on which your brokers may not vote without instructions from beneficial owners.
-For more information on this topic, see the SEC Investor Alert issued in February 2010 entitled "New Shareholder Voting Rules for the 2010 Proxy Season" at http://www.sec.gov/investor/alerts/votingrules2010.htm.
+The election of directors, the advisory vote on executive compensation, the advisory vote on the frequency of the executive compensation advisory vote and the approval of the 2011 Stock Incentive Plan are considered non-routine matters on which your brokers may not vote without instructions from beneficial owners.